czodroid/Cricket/PRIVACY.md

 ## General

-Cricket app just play a sound!
+Cricket app only plays a sound!

 ## Information being collected